Benbebop/2DLuaRenderEngine/README.md

 Has 2 example files

-render.lua0 contains code for creating 2d metaballs with the Metaball class
+render.lua0 contains contains code for creating a binary image out of a string.

-render.lua1 contains code for creating a binary image out of a string.
+render.lua1 contains code for creating 2d metaballs with the Metaball class.